disaac318/Casa-Correa-/README.md

 ### Code

 - The HTML for the responsive [Navbar with toggler](https://getbootstrap.com/docs/5.0/components/navbar/#toggler) was taken from the Bootstrap v5.0 documentation code snippet
-- [Carousel](https://getbootstrap.com/docs/5.0/components/carousel/#with-indicators) on index page was taken from Bootrap v5.0 documentation code snippet
+- [Carousel](https://getbootstrap.com/docs/5.0/components/carousel/#with-indicators) on index page was taken from Bootrap v5.0 documentation code snippet.

 ## Acknowledgements